revbayes/revbayes.github.io/workshops/chamela2023.md

 - <b>This website will provide links to materials using RevBayes.</b>

 software:
-- Participants will need access to a computer (Unix, Mac OSX, Windows) to complete the tutorials, as well as a web-enabled device (computer or mobile device) capable of running communication tools.
 - <a href="https://revbayes.github.io/download">RevBayes v1.2.1</a>
 - <a href="https://github.com/beast-dev/tracer/releases">Tracer</a>
 - <a href="https://github.com/rambaut/figtree/releases">FigTree</a>